akxninja/akxninja.github.io/README.md

-_**This is a blog deals with the techniques and tricks that can be used in various penetration testing engagements for red teaming enthusiasts*_
+_**This repo deals with the techniques and tricks that can be used in various penetration testing engagements for red teaming enthusiasts*_